yogeshbdeshpande/c2pa-attestation/appendix-a.md

-# Appendix A - Attestation Encoding Rules for Explicit Attestation
+# Appendix A - Defined Attestation Schemes and Encodings

 This appendix describes the currently defined attestation schemes, and how the attestation information is incorporated into a C2PA manifest.